swc-bb/2018-02-22-Potsdam-Berlin/index.md

 {% endcomment %}
 <p id="accessibility">
   <strong>Accessibility:</strong>
 	We are committed to making this workshop accessible to everybody.
-  	Materials will be made available during the workshop and handouts are available
-	if needed by notifying the organizers in advance.
-	If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
+Please contact the organisers if you have any requirements and/or need assistance to access the workshop rooms.
 </p>

 {% comment %}